htrc/torchlite-app/README.md

 The Torchlite App has two parts:

 1. A front-end application (a NextJS web app)
-2. A back-end application (a Python Flask application)
+2. A back-end application (a Python FastAPI application)

 At this point in development, either of these applications may be run separately; the front end does not need the back end to run, nor does the back end need the front end to run.
 (This will change.)